MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-python.md

 #### Delete services

 You can delete services you've created.
-You can also delete the services of others if you belong to a role with those permissions.
+You can also delete the services of others if you are [assigned to a role](security-roles.md) with those permissions.

 In this example, we delete the second web service version we just published.